 Atanas became a famed researcher, choreographer, consultant, and program director for many performing ensembles, such as Koko Racin, The Army Ensemble, Tanec, Ensemble Karpuc Pionerski, Blagoj Sosolcef, and Vlado Tasievski.

-A great musician, Atanas plays the accordion, the tûpan, the kaval, the zurla, and drums.
-Since the 1970s, he, along with his wife, Ljupka (who was also a lead dancer with Tanec), and daughter has made his home in Seattle, Washington, where, for a while, he operated a successful ethnic restaurant, "Yugoslavia," featuring old-country style cuisine.
-He still tries to return to his home in Macedonia yearly and still organizes and conducts tours to his native country.
+A great musician, Atanas played the accordion, the tûpan, the kaval, the zurla, and drums.
+Since the 1970s, he, along with his wife, Ljupka Kolarova (who was also a lead dancer with Tanec), and daughter, made his home in Seattle, Washington, where, for a while, he operated a successful ethnic restaurant, "Yugoslavia," featuring old-country style cuisine.
+He tried to return to his home in Macedonia yearly and organized and conducted tours to his native country.